 Teachers can download the curriculum and support materials for free.
 Just email firstname.lastname@example.org for your username, password and login instructions.

 We distribute Project SWELL science kits and curricula alongside the Full Option Science System (FOSS) science kits used by San Diego Unified School District.
 Project SWELL science kits include everything you need for hands-on water lessons.

 Since 2003, teachers in 130 elementary schools in San Diego Unified and 17 schools in Oceanside Unified school districts have had access to Project SWELL kits.

 To receive your own free kit, just email email@example.com.

 We offer two types of professional development.

-Project SWELL provides free professional development trainings for teachers twice a year at San Diego Unified School District and Oceanside Unified School District.
-The trainings empower teachers with tools to provide real-life investigation lessons to their students.
+Project SWELL provides free professional development training for teachers at San Diego Unified School District.
+The training empowers teachers with tools to provide real-life investigation lessons to their students.
+We partner with Pure Water San Diego and other local museums to provide a hands-on experience and real-life application to our curriculum.
 The teachers learn how to teach each lesson and how to use Project SWELL science kits to help students build a foundation for taking care of their environment by providing real solutions to real pollution problems.
 Get updates about Project SWELL professional development workshops.

 - School Site Training: If you can’t make it to our scheduled professional development, no problem, we can go to your school.
 To sign up for a training at your school site just email firstname.lastname@example.org.